TasvirChi/clients-generator/sources/python/README.txt

 == INSTALLATION ==

 Make sure you have the modules listed under the 'external dependencies' installed.
-Install the Kaltura client by running 'python setup.py install' from the same folder as this README file.
+Install the Borhan client by running 'python setup.py install' from the same folder as this README file.

 == TESTING THE CLIENT LIBRARY ==

-See KalturaClient/tests/README.txt
+See BorhanClient/tests/README.txt

 == RELEASE NOTES ==

-Sep 2015 - support JSON requests, compatible with Kaltura server version 10.20.0 and above.
+Sep 2015 - support JSON requests, compatible with Borhan server version 10.20.0 and above.
 Aug 2013 - the library was refactored to make it installable as a PyPI package.
-	This refactoring changed the way Kaltura client plugin modules are loaded - before the change the metadata plugin (for example) was loaded by: from KalturaMetadataClientPlugin import *
+	This refactoring changed the way Borhan client plugin modules are loaded - before the change the metadata plugin (for example) was loaded by: from BorhanMetadataClientPlugin import *
-	when upgrading the client, this will need to be changed to: from KalturaClient.Plugins.Metadata import *
+	when upgrading the client, this will need to be changed to: from BorhanClient.Plugins.Metadata import *